Talking through BMI centiles with parents

 In video 1, Paula is talking to the mother of a 3-year old boy (Toby), who is worried he is underweight.
 In this video Paula uses the UK Growth Chart Boys 2-18 years to explain Toby’s height, weight and how this converts to BMI.

-Tracking BMI over time for children who are over weight
+Tracking BMI over time for children with over-weight

-As children are still growing, they will reduce their BMI centile by stabilising their weight, or even by putting on weight at a slower rate than they are gaining height.
-The recommended approach to achieve this is through lifestyle changes to physical activity and diet, as discussed in the modules on Physical Activity and Sedentary Behaviour and Nutrition.
-Therefore when following-up with parents, you should be encouraged by any reduction in BMI centile, as it will take time for children who are very overweight to achieve a healthy BMI.
+As children are still growing, they will reduce their BMI centile by stabilising their weight, or even by putting on weight at a slower rate than they gain height.
+The recommended approach to achieve this is through lifestyle changes to physical activity and diet, as discussed in the Infant and Child Nutrition and Physical Activity and Sedentary Behaviour modules.
+Therefore when following-up with children, you should be encouraged by any reduction in BMI centile, as it will take time for children who are very overweight to achieve a healthy BMI.

 Start the quiz